bevyengine/rfcs/rfcs/45-stageless.md

 These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public sets and their meanings are relatively stable).

-### Why can't we just use system piping (previously system chaining) for run criteria?

-There are two reasons why this doesn't work:

-1. The system we're applying a run criteria to does not have an input type.
-2. System piping does not work if the `SystemParam` of the input and output systems are incompatible.

 ### Why aren't run criteria cached?

 In practice, almost all run criteria are extremely simple, and fast to check.
 Verifying that the cache is still valid will require access to the data anyways, and involve more overhead than simple computations on one or two resources.

 In addition, this is required to guarantee atomicity.
-We could add atomic groups to this proposal to get around this, but adding multiple atomic ordering constraints originating from a single system is extremely prone to dead-locks.
+We could add atomic groups to this proposal to get around this, but that is another large research project.
-We should not hand users this foot-gun.

 ## What sugar should we use for adding multiple systems at once?